 At the far end of the lake the rustic and very steep Cirque Lake trail runs along the side of the crashing waterfall all the way to the breathtaking Cirque Lake.
 If you are motivated and have a canoe this is an amazing area to hike in mostly untouched wilderness where the alpine allows for hiking in several directions to countless lakes and glaciers beyond.

 Callaghan Lake campsite also is the start of another little known though beautiful hike deep into the Callaghan Valley.
 Ring Lake and Conflict Lake.
-Conflict lake is 5k from the trailhead and from and easy and beautiful as the trail takes your through lush forests, meadows and creeks.
+Conflict lake is 5k from the trailhead and is fun, easy and beautiful as the trail takes your through lush forests, meadows and creeks.
 From Conflict lake to Ring Lake is a more difficult and at time hard to follow trail.
 The snow persists very lake on this trail (often until late July), but the lake is magnificent and worth the trek.
 The Callaghan Valley is dog friendly unlike Garibaldi Park, but extreme caution is needed due to this being grizzly territory.
 If you see a bear here, it will probably be a grizzly.
-There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent on snow (as late as August).
+There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent, possibly on snow.

 The Callaghan Lake campsite is free to use and is notorious for being a bit rowdy during summer weekends, which does make it a friendly and fun place, but if you are looking for quiet and peace you may find it bothersome and should seek out one of the many, extraordinarily beautiful, boat accessed, backcountry tent sites.
 If you don't bring a boat you can make your way with some effort around the bottom(right) of the lake and up the right side of the lake to more serene places to put up a tent.